 This degree program shares core doctoral courses with the current EdD program.
 There are eight new PhD program-specific courses for the doctorate in philosophy.
-This program is designed to support and produce the cutting-edge leader-researcher who possesses a global mindset and understands the importance of education as the currency that enables organizations to thrive throughout the world, supported by purpose, service, and leadership.
+This program is designed to support and produce the cuttingedge leader-researcher who possesses a global mindset and understands the importance of education as the currency that enables organizations to thrive throughout the world, supported by purpose, service, and leadership.

-- Application for Admission with a nonrefundable processing fee. - A baccalaureate degree from a regionally accredited institution. - A postgraduate degree from a regionally accredited institution. - Official transcripts in a registrar's sealed and stamped or signed envelope from the accredited colleges or universities that awarded the baccalaureate and master's degrees to the applicant.
+- Application for Admission with a nonrefundable processing fee. - A baccalaureate degree from a regionally accredited institution. - A postgraduate degree from a regionally accredited institution. - Official transcripts sent electronically via one of the approved companies listed on the GSEP website from the institutions that awarded the baccalaureate and master's degrees to the applicant as well as all transcripts from all other colleges or universities attended.

 - Three recommendations that attest to the applicant's academic and/ or professional character and leadership experience and/or potential.
-Professional recommendations can be sent by mail or e-mail.
-If sent by mail, to be considered official, the envelope must be signed by the recommender on the envelope seal.
-If sent by e-mail, the recommendation letter must be sent from a professional e-mail address directly to the enrollment services officer. - Scores from the Graduate Record Examination (GRE-General Test, verbal and quantitative and analytical writing sections). - A 1,000- to 2,000-word statement of interest in the Global Leadership and Change program addressing such topics as the candidate's view of leadership, ability to create followers, propensity to take risks, evidence of a purposeful research agenda, perseverance and demonstrated achievements, future career and life objectives, and reasons for pursuing a PhD program. - Resume or curriculum vitae (CV). - A personal interview with a program director or designee for qualified applicants who apply to the program. - A writing sample and/or critical thinking assessment may be assigned to a candidate before potential admission at the discretion of the program director. - A verified record of academic written and presented research: PhD Research Experience form.
+The online Professional Recommendation form should be emailed to gsep-admissions@pepperdine.edu. - Scores from the Graduate Record Examination (GRE-General Test, verbal and quantitative and analytical writing sections). - A 1,000- to 2,000-word statement of interest in the Global Leadership and Change program addressing such topics as the candidate's view of leadership, ability to create followers, propensity to take risks, evidence of a purposeful research agenda, perseverance and demonstrated achievements, future career and life objectives, and reasons for pursuing a PhD program. - Resume or curriculum vitae (CV). - A personal interview with a program director or designee for qualified applicants who apply to the program. - A writing sample and/or critical thinking assessment may be assigned to a candidate before potential admission at the discretion of the program director. - A verified record of academic written and presented research: PhD Research Experience form.

 Students who are in enrolled status in the EdD program or alumni of the program who graduated within the last seven years may transfer up to 39 units of courses taken in the EdD program to the PhD in Global Leadership and Change program.
 The final decision of transfer is recommended in conjunction with a committee appointed by the program director of the EDOL/PhD program which includes committee members and the director of student success or designee.
-The EDOL/PhD committee will make the final recommendation to the Admission Office based upon analysis of official transcripts, syllabi, and other relevant material submitted by the candidate.
+The EDOL/PhD committee will make the final recommendation to the Enrollment Services Office based upon analysis of official transcripts, syllabi, and other relevant material submitted by the candidate.